 "That chapter really inspired me to do the book," Perry said.
 "A lot of people don't even know there is a Mountain View older than downtown.
 Even I didn't quite really get where that was."

-In the 1800s — before the railroad fueled development of Castro Street — the stretch of El Camino Real was home to a hotel, a saloon, a blacksmith shop, a general store, the first location of St. Joseph Church, and numerous homes.
-It was also the site of the "Highway School" which existed at the corner of Calderon Avenue and El Camino Real where the "Two Worlds" mixed-use development now stands.
+In the 1800s -- before the railroad fueled development of Castro Street - the stretch of El Camino Real was home to a hotel, a saloon, a blacksmith shop, a general store, the first location of St. Joseph Church, numerous homes and the "Highway School" which existed at the corner of Calderon Avenue and El Camino Real where the "Two Worlds" mixed-use development now stands.
 Each historic photo of a building is shown with a picture of what's there now, taken from the same location and angle.